-What rights do injured workers have when hurt while delivering?
+What rights do injured delivery workers have when hurt on the job?

 Currently, the U.S. Postal Service has over 5,000 employees in South Carolina and around 11,000 in North Carolina.
 FedEx recently added 1,200 employees to its Charlotte, North Carolina staff, and Amazon added over 500 new employees to the area over the summer.
 The demand for delivery workers is only expected to rise as people increase their online shopping.

 Unfortunately, this increase in demand means delivery drivers are under pressure to work quicker and more effectively, leading to higher incidences of accidents while working—ranging from minor mishaps to catastrophic, disabling injuries and even fatalities.

 Serious injuries can have a life-long impact, but fortunately, workers’ compensation provides benefits to pay for medical expenses and lost wages if you’re injured at work.